pulumi/terraform-provider-vsphere/website/docs/r/distributed_port_group.html.markdown

 ### Overriding DVS policies

-All of the [default port policies][dvs-default-port-policies] available in the `vsphere_distributed_virtual_switch` resource can be overridden on the port group level by specifying new settings for them.
+All of the default port policies available in the `vsphere_distributed_virtual_switch` resource can be overridden on the port group level by specifying new settings for them.

-[dvs-default-port-policies]: /docs/providers/vsphere/r/distributed_virtual_switch.html#default-port-group-policy-arguments

 As an example, we also take this example from the `vsphere_distributed_virtual_switch` resource where we manually specify our